A-Crow-Nowhere/MalariAPI/docs/setupyourcomputer.md

 - Network: Shared (NAT)

 Install Ubuntu and create a username and password.
+This can be a bit tricky, try following this guide: [here](https://docs.getutm.app/guides/ubuntu/)
 ## 3. Update Ubuntu inside the VM

 ```